Russians killed a couple who were trying to evacuate from Sumy Oblast

 The official also urged residents of border communities not to delay evacuation, noting that remaining in the border area during heightened FPV drone activity is life-threatening.

-In the Sumy Oblast, police recently assisted an elderly resident in evacuating to a safer area.
+To provide background, earlier, in the Sumy Oblast, police recently assisted an elderly resident in evacuating to a safer area.
 Antonina Ivanivna, 91, lived in the Bilopillia “hromada,” a local government area that includes one or more nearby settlements.
 The community’s center is located just a few kilometers from the Russian border, leaving residents to suffer from constant shelling since nearly the first day of the full-scale war.

 For a long time, the woman was reluctant to leave her home, having spent her entire life there and having witnessed war firsthand as a child.
 Throughout the year she was being persuaded to leave, the situation in the region continued to deteriorate.
 Eventually, she was left without electricity, heating, or communications.